 Another goal is to make sure you fill the frame with your specimen, no more no less.
-The goal should be the whole herbarium sheet, with little or no need to crop (cropping wastes pixels).
+Be mindful to leave a modest border of background around your specimen to achieve that 'not cramped' look.
+The goal should be the whole herbarium sheet with little or no need to crop (cropping wastes pixels).
 If you are using the eBox, this should happen automatically if your set up is correct.